thingsboard/thingsboard.github.io/_includes/docs/reference/mqtt-api.md

 ### Client libraries setup

 You can find a large number of MQTT client libraries on the web.
 Examples in this article will be based on Mosquitto and MQTT.js.
-In order to setup one of those tools, you can use instructions in our [Hello World](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide.
+In order to set up one of those tools, you can use the instructions in our [Hello World](/docs/{{docsPrefix}}getting-started-guides/helloworld/) guide.

 ### MQTT Connect

-We will use *access token* device credentials in this article and they will be referred to later as **$ACCESS_TOKEN**.
+In this article, we will use *access token* device credentials in this article and they will be referred to later as **$ACCESS_TOKEN**.
 The application needs to send MQTT CONNECT message with username that contains **$ACCESS_TOKEN**.

-Possible return codes, and their reasons during connect sequence:
+Possible return codes, and their reasons during the connect sequence:

 * **0x00 Connected** - Successfully connected to ThingsBoard MQTT server.
 * **0x04 Connection Refused, bad username or password** - Username is empty.